 Sometimes seromas may occur several times, often in the same area.
 If this is the case, your doctor may remove it entirely with a minor medical procedure.

 Most doctors use some form of a drainage system to prevent seromas from developing.
-These help prevent the build-up of fluid by allowing that fluid to drain away for a certain period of time.
+These help to prevent the build-up of fluid by allowing that fluid to drain away for a certain period of time.

 Before your hernia mesh procedure, you should discuss with your doctor how likely it is that you will develop seromas and what you can do to prevent it.
 Sometimes, doctors fail to use drainage when they should or fail to do so properly, causing infection and other complications.